kkmhogen/KBeaconDemo_Android/README.md

 ./aar-sdk/kbeaconlib-release-xxx.aar

 With this SDK, you can scan and configure the KBeacon device.
 The SDK include follow main class:
 * KBeaconsMgr: Global definition, responsible for scanning KBeacon devices advertisment packet, and monitoring the Bluetooth status of the system;

 * KBeacon: An instance of a KBeacon device, KBeaconsMgr creates an instance of KBeacon while it found a physical device.
 Each KBeacon instance has three properties: KBAdvPacketHandler, KBAuthHandler, KBCfgHandler.
 * KBAdvPacketHandler: parsing advertisement packet.
 This attribute is valid during the scan phase.
 *	KBAuthHandler: Responsible for the authentication operation with the KBeacon device after the connection is established.

-*	KBCfgHandler：Responsible for configuring parameters related to KBeacon devices
+*	KBCfgHandler：Responsible for configuring parameters related to KBeacon devices.
+* DFU Library: Responsible for KBeacon firmware update.
 ![avatar](https://github.com/kkmhogen/KBeaconDemo_Android/blob/master/kbeacon_class_arc.png?raw=true)

 **Scanning Stage**